 Each of us has some weaknesses.
-However, they do not necessarily matter for a job of a secretary (or at least they are not vital for this role).
-I suggest you to think about your personality, and choose the most relevant strengths and weaknesses that do not matter much for this particular job.
+However, they do not necessarily matter for a job of a secretary (or at least they are not vital for the role).
+I suggest you to think about your personality, and choose relevant strengths and weaknesses that aren’t central for the job.

-You can even pick a weakness that can be considered strength by some people.
-For example being over-friendly.
+You can even pick a weakness that can be considered a strength, for example being over-friendly, or impatient in job.
 Let’s have a look at some good answers.

 I have a tendency to be over-friendly with people, what is not always good.
-Some clients may not like it, and I know I should be more professional in work.
+Some clients may not like it, and I know I should be more professional.
 From my strengths I can mention good communication skills, and an ability to work quickly.
-I am focused when working, which results in high proficiency and efficiency.
-My time management is pretty decent as well.
+I am always focused on the task at hand, which results in high efficiency.
+My time management is excellent, at least I would say so.

 I would say I am a good team player, and a hard worker.
-I am also very responsible, what I believe it important for a good secretary.
-From my weaknesses, I would say I am not really good in managing people.
-I prefer getting orders, not giving them.
+I am also responsible, what I believe it important for a good secretary.
+But I am not really good in managing people, or leading them.
+I prefer getting orders, becasue I am not good in giving them.